-C.1.1 The General Meeting appoints the Board members, and determines their term of office.

-C.1.2.
-Eurobank identifies in the annual report each Independent Non-Executive Director.
-Eurobank's current Board includes seven Non-Executive Directors of whom three are independent non-executives.
-The Nomination Committee and/or the full Board considers which members qualify as independent non-executive directors and in this consideration apply independence criteria, focusing on substance rather than form.
-The independence criteria considered are those under local regulations (L.3016/2002) and European Commission's recommendation 2005/162/EC as provided for in RFA.
-Subsequently, the Nomination Committee recommends to the Board the independent non-executive directors' appointment.
+- C.1.1 The General Meeting appoints the Board members, and determines their term of office. - C.1.2 Eurobank presents in the annual financial report the Board membership, identifying each Independent Non-Executive Director.
+The Nomination Committee and/or the full Board considers which members qualify as Independent Non-Executive Directors and in this consideration apply independence criteria, focusing on substance rather than form.
+The independence criteria considered are those under local regulations (L.3016/2002) and European Commission's recommendation 2005/162/EC.
+Subsequently, the Nomination Committee recommends to the Board the Independent Non-Executive Directors' appointment.

-The Nomination Committee is also responsible to review semi-annually the independence of non-executive directors and make recommendations to the Board with regard to any changes.
+The Nomination Committee is also responsible to review semi-annually the independence of Non-Executive Directors and make recommendations to the Board with regard to any changes.
+The review of the independence of the Non-Executive Board members should be documented as appropriate.